-Appealing the ruling to the High Court, Mr Justice Henshaw, however, granted permission to appeal, ruling: “Seems to me that the Claimants have a real prospect of success on their contention that the very limited second-hand information which the arresting officers had about the actual contents of the Claimants’ speeches…did not provide grounds for reasonable suspicion that the Claimants were committing or had committed a racially or religiously aggravated public order offence.”
+However, appealing the ruling to the High Court, Mr Justice Henshaw granted permission to appeal, ruling: “Seems to me that the Claimants have a real prospect of success on their contention that the very limited second-hand information which the arresting officers had about the actual contents of the Claimants’ speeches … did not provide grounds for reasonable suspicion that the Claimants were committing or had committed a racially or religiously aggravated public order offence.”

 Freedom to preach

-Ahead of the hearing, Mr Overd said: “We are very pleased that the judge has given us permission to appeal.
+Ahead of the hearing, Mr Overd commented: “We are very pleased that the judge has given us permission to appeal.

 “The police must be held to account for their actions.
 The freedom to preach the message of the gospel on the streets of the UK to the lost is one of our fundamental rights in this country.
 If we lose that right, we will begin to lose every other freedom.”

-Andrea Williams, chief executive of the Christian Legal Centre, said: “Mr Overd and his friends are motivated by love.
+Andrea Williams, chief executive of the Christian Legal Centre, which is supporting the four preachers, said: “Mr Overd and his friends are motivated by love.
 They want to share the good news of Jesus with people who might not otherwise hear it.
 Sometimes that means addressing the false claims of other religions or ideologies.